PrismarineJS/prismarine-auth/docs/API.md

 setCachedPartial(value: any): Promise<void>
 ```

-### CacheFactory

-The cache factory is used to create new instances of the cache.
-This libary will call your factory function for each cache instance it needs to create.

-Your function will be passed an object with the following properties:
+Your cache function itself will be passed an object with the following properties:

 ```js
 {